 Through participation in the peer education program, young people discover within themselves unique talents, confidence, and poise.
 They acquire an appreciation for themselves and others, develop public speaking abilities, group facilitation skills, and the ability to work with a team.
 They become more aware of who they are and who they can become.
 The program is excellent preparation for future education, personal and professional development and success in life.

 The Teen L.I.N.K.S. program is in the city of Newark.
 Programs are in operation from August through May.
 For more information call (973) 622-3900 x 1221.
-Interested teens can complete an application at one of our program sites.
+Interested teens can complete an application and bring it to one of our program sites.